Sussex Archaeological Society

 The Sussex Archaeological Society is an organisation dedicated to researching and preserving the history and archaeology of the English counties of East Sussex and West Sussex.
 It manages six historic sites, including Lewes Castle and Fishbourne Roman Palace.

 History

-The discovery in 1845 of remains of Lewes Priory during the construction of the Brighton, Lewes and Hastings Railway sparked interest in the county's history and in the formation of an archaeological society.
-On 18 June 1846 a meeting was convened by Mark Antony Lower, William Henry Blaauw and William Figg at County Hall in Lewes at which the Sussex Archaeological Society was formally established.
+The discovery in 1845 of the remains of Lewes Priory during the construction of the Brighton, Lewes and Hastings Railway sparked interest in the county's history and led to the formation of an archaeological society.
+On 18 June 1846, a meeting was convened by Mark Antony Lower, William Henry Blaauw, and William Figg at County Hall in Lewes, where the Sussex Archaeological Society was formally established.

-In 1864 the Society appointed its first curator and librarian, and in 1866 the first museum catalogue was compiled.
-Having rented space in Castle Lodge, the Society later acquired Barbican House, which continues to house its museum and library.
+In 1864, the Society appointed its first curator and librarian, and in 1866, the first museum catalogue was compiled.
+After initially renting space in Castle Lodge, the Society later acquired Barbican House, which continues to house its museum and library.

 Activities

 The Sussex Archaeological Society organises excavations, talks and conferences on the archaeology and history of Sussex and offers research facilities at its library.
 Its chief executive is currently Andrew Edwards.

 As well as supervising excavations in Sussex, it also publishes the Sussex Archaeological Collections and an annual report, and administers the Long Man of Wilmington.
 It manages six historic properties and museums, which are open to the public: